-Who Can Have 360 Waves?
+Who Can Have Them?

 As well as the type, the length of the hair matters, too.
-Usually I start with a 1" haircut all the way around (this is a short haircut with a 1' guard on the clippers).
+Usually, I start with a 1" haircut all the way around (this is a short haircut with a 1" guard on the clippers).
 If your hair doesn't start curling until it's longer than 1", I would start with a higher haircut.
 To get the best-looking waves, you have to grow your hair out.
 It is recommended to grow/wolf for at least four weeks but usually no longer than eight.
 The reason behind this is you need hair to lay down and train so it can wave up.
 Without length, there can be no wave.
 The longer the hair, the deeper the wave.

-Step 1: Clean Your Hair
+Step 1: Wash Your Hair

-Conditioning is very important because it makes you hair very soft and malleable, so it makes the brushing even more effective.
-Cleansing should be done once or twice a week to keep your hair clean and soft but don't over-cleanse because you'll wash out the natural oils in your hair.
-The days that you are not washing your hair, you should just lay a hot, wet washrag on your head then proceed to step 2.
-Organic Root Stimualtor
+Conditioning is very important because it makes your hair very soft and malleable, so it makes the brushing even more effective.
+Cleansing should be done once or twice a week to keep your hair clean and soft, but don't over-cleanse because you'll wash out the natural oils in your hair.
+The days that you are not washing your hair, you should just lay a hot, wet washrag on your head, then proceed to step 2.

 Step 2: Moisturize Your Hair

 In addition to the conditioner mentioned above, it's good to put some type of moisturizing product in your hair to accelerate the waving process as well as give your hair hold as it lays down.
 I use two products: Luster's S-curl Curl Activator and Hollywood Best Olive Cream.
 I use the curl activator whenever my hair feels dry and at the beginning of my wolfing stage.
-I use a dime-size amount of olive creme every night before I go to bed.
-I personally stay away from any pomade as it said that it can clog the pores of your head but if you like pomade, Cantu Shea Butter Pomade is great: it has a good hold and smells incredible.
+I use a dime-size amount of olive cream every night before I go to bed.
+I personally stay away from any pomade as it said that it can clog the pores of your head, but if you like pomade, Cantu Shea Butter Pomade is great—it has a good hold and smells incredible.

 Step 3: Brush Your Hair

 This is the most important tool and step for getting waves.
 Brush as often and as much as you can.
 Embrace your brush.
-It will become your best friend :-)
+It will become your best friend.

 Start from the crown of your head and brush to your hairline (see illustration).
 As for brushes, I prefer to use a WavEnforcer 544 but any hard, medium, or soft boar bristle brush will work.
 I brush for at least an hour two times a day (so at least two hours a day total).
 It is said that you can never brush too much, so about 50-100 strokes on the front of my head a little more on each side and then my back: since I have a large head, I do the back of my head in two sections, right and then left.